Can Weed Cause Kidney Stones (or Help Relieve Symptoms)?

 Medically reviewed by Dr. Brian Kessler, MD

 The kidneys play an essential role in filtering out waste from the body.
 Kidney stones are slightly more common in men, with 11% of men experiencing them, compared to 6% of women.
-There are four varying kinds of kidney stones: calcium oxalate, uric acid, cystine, and struvite.
+There are four kinds of kidney stones: calcium oxalate, uric acid, cystine, and struvite.
 The main difference between these types is their chemical makeup.

 Get Your Medical Card Online Get approved today in minutes with the nation's #1 trusted medical card provider.